-I see good supervision as an essential part of a practitioner’s healthy work life.
-Most importantly, it is a place where we can bring in our human-ness as practitioners and have this witnessed, valued and supported.
+I see supervision as an essential part of a practitioner’s healthy work life.
+It is a place where we can bring in our human-ness as practitioners, to develop and grow and explore our own personal learning edges.

-My personal approach to supervision is based on psychodynamic, transpersonal and humanistic perspectives.
-I also enjoy working with people in an embodied, relational way.
+My personal approach to supervision is based on psychodynamic, transpersonal and humanistic perspectives and I enjoy working with people in an embodied, relational way.

-This experience, along with running a private practice, has given me a good understanding of the various practicalities, legal necessities and ethical considerations involved with running a successful practice, as well as the importance of holding appropriate boundaries and resourcing ourselves as practitioners.
+As a psychotherapist and supervisor in private practice, I am familiar with the various practicalities, legal necessities and ethical considerations involved with running a successful practice and the importance of holding appropriate boundaries and resourcing ourselves as practitioners.

-My full rate is £55/hour although I also offer a limited number of sessions at a reduced cost.
+My hourly rate is on a sliding scale from £60/hour although I also offer a limited number of spaces at a reduced cost.

 Please contact me to discuss or to find out more.